kai687/sphinxawesome-theme/docs/docs/modify.rst

 for example the header, the footer, or the background, is styled by applying Tailwind's classes directly.

-These styles are defined in the template files in :file:`sphinxawesome_theme/`.
+These styles are defined in the template files in :dir:`sphinxawesome_theme`.

 After making changes, either in the template files or in :file:`theme-custom.css`, rebuild the theme: